ananstr/Protest_Violence_From_Image/README.md

 The dataset for training the model was requested from the authors of the paper "Improving Computer Vision Interpretability: Transparent Two-Level Classification for Complex Scenes", which was not publicly available.
 The data contains more than 40,000 images - a mix of protest photos pulled from social media and image banks, and random non-protest images.

+The results and findings are described in the PDF report.

 The main notebook - "Protest_Detection.ipynb" - uses custom `protest_library` package.

 - Class definitions for models are located in `models.py`